Physalis: Cultivation and uses

-Estimates for the earliest use of Physalis for human consumption range from 900BCE to 5000BCE.
+Estimates for the earliest use of Physalis for human consumption range from 900 to 5000 BCE.
 Archaeological sites support the historical use of Physalis as a food for indigenous people in what is now northern Mexico and portions of the United States.

 Physalis fruit are rich in cryptoxanthin.
 The fruit can be used like the tomato.
 Once extracted from its husk, it can be eaten raw and used in salads.
 Some varieties are added to desserts, used as flavoring, made into fruit preserves, or dried and used like raisins.
 They contain pectin and can be used in pie filling.
 Ground cherries are called poha in the Hawaiian language, and poha jam and preserves are traditional desserts made from Physalis plants grown on the Hawaiian Islands.

 A 2013 literature review identified more than one hundred works with medical use of various Physalis species from the Americas.
 Preparations included all parts of the plants (fruits, leaves, flowers, stems, and roots) and took forms including decoction, infusion, and soaking.
 Herbal preparations are known to be administered internally and externally.

 Physalis plants grow in most soil types and do very well in poor soils and in pots.
 They require moisture until fruiting.
 Plants are susceptible to many of the common tomato diseases and pests, and other pests such as aphids, whiteflies, spider mites, and the false potato beetle (Leptinotarsa juncta) also attack them.
 Propagation is by seed.

 In the United States, Louisiana erroneously classifies Physalis subglabrata (smooth groundcherry) as a hallucinogenic plant, and its cultivation for other than ornamental purposes is outlawed under State Act 159 of 2005.
 In the Gran Chaco region of South America, the consumption of the different species of Physalis for food has declined due to sociocultural and environmental changes.
 Factors generally stem from the ongoing effects of colonization, including loss of ancestral territories to forestry exploitation and industrial agriculture as well as the decline of seasonal human migrations which were formerly part of the cycle of propagation, harvest, and consumption of Physalis.